Peak Design Clutch Camera Strap Review

 A clutch is a product I normally associate with cars.
 A Peak Design car modification line up?
 That would definitely get my attention.
 In any case, I don’t foresee them heading in that direction anytime soon (much to my dismay).

-But now with the A7iii the weight is almost halved, so I figured I would give it another go.
+But now with the A7iii the weight is almost halved, so I figured I would give a hand grip camera strap another go.
 It’s been a mixed feeling using the Peak Design Clutch, but I have grown quite fond of it, so allow me to explain why below.

 Table of Contents